dvonnew/rock_paper_scissors/README.md

     - Set this output to a var - computerSelection
     - return this output
 2. Player Round
-    - Two parameters
-        - playerSelection
+    - set playerSelection = an event listener on the selected button
-        - computerSelection
     - Check the values against one another
         - if playerSelection === computerSelection
             - return "It's a tie!"